Glas Gaibhnenn

 The cow is owned variously by a smith who may be named Gaivnin (hence reinforcing the notion that the cow's name is eponymous after him) or by the hero Cian mac Cáinte (sometimes called Mac Kineely), equivalent to Cian father of Lugh of mythology.
 The cow is stolen (or craftily regained) by Balar or Balor the strong-smiter.
 The hero, in order to fulfill the quest to recover the cow, is transported by a banshee to a tower where Balor's daughter is sequestered, to produce a child destined to kill Balor.

 Name

 The normalized Glas Gaibhnenn is O'Donovan's correction to the raw transcription Glas Gaivlen given by the storyteller; A different phonetic transcription Gloss Gavlen is given by Larminie.
 O'Donovan spelled the cow's name as Glas Gaibhneach elsewhere.
 Additional spellings are: Glas Gamhain, Glas Gamhnach.

 Descriptive etymology

 The Glas is given as "the green (cow)" by John O'Donovan in his recension of the folktale concerning the cow.
 Whereas the full name means "Grey (cow) of the Smith" according to Larminie, and "Goibniu's Grey or Brindled (Cow)" according to Rhys.
-The "white heifer" Glassdhablecanas name is glossed as "the grey-flanked-cow" in one variant tale.
+The "white heifer" Glassdhablecana's name is glossed as "the grey-flanked-cow" in one variant tale.
 James Mackillop state the cow was "white with green spots".

 So while commentators agree that glas "blue, green, gray, etc." is the colour of the cow's coat, they are at considerable variance in describing it.